 People who are exposed to the virus don’t know they are infected as they don’t become ill.
 However, they shed the virus in their stool for seven to 14 days and infect others through contaminated water.
 Mild or moderate diarrhea is one of the most common symptoms of cholera, which makes it difficult to distinguish from diarrhea.

 Dehydration: A person suffers from dehydration within hours of the onset of cholera.
 Depending on the number of body fluids you have lost, dehydration can range from mild to severe.
 If a person loses 10 percent or more of total body weight, it indicates dehydration.

 Nausea and vomiting: These symptoms occur during the early stages of cholera.
 Vomiting may persist for hours.

-Diarrhea: Diarrhea caused by cholera starts all of a sudden and lead to fluid loss in minutes.
-Diarrhea caused by cholera is generally pale in color, looks very similar to rice water.
+Diarrhea: Diarrhea caused by cholera starts all of a sudden and leads to fluid loss in minutes.
+Diarrhea caused by cholera is generally pale in color and looks very similar to rice water.

 Dehydration may also cause a rapid loss of minerals in the blood (electrolytes) that help in maintaining fluid balance.
 This situation may also lead to electrolyte imbalance.

 Symptoms of Cholera in Kids